learn-co-curriculum/phase-0-git-version-control-basics/README.md

 $ git commit -am "Updates README.md"
 ```

+The use of the `-am` flag here is a shortcut that combines the steps of adding
-The `-a` flag refers to adding 'all changes' on all tracked files and `-m`
+changed files and committing them.
+The `-a` flag tells git to add 'all changes',
+i.e., all files that have been changed since the last commit.
+The `-m` flag,
+like before, tells git that we want to specify a commit message, in this case,
-specifies a commit message of `"Updates README.md"`.
-To review some of your Unix
+`"Updates README.md"`.
+To review some of your Unix CLI skills, this could also
-CLI skills, this could also be written as:
+be written as:

 ```sh
 $ git commit -a -m "Updates README.md"